grepme/grepme/README.md

 ## 🔭 I’m currently working on
 - IronSight, this is my day-to-day job
 - Yeg.dev, an Edmonton initiative.
-- https://signly.app/ -- Sales calculator for Signage
+- https://signly.app/ -- Sales calculator for signage

 ## Projects Done & Maintained
 - https://vred.rip/ - Chrome & Firefox addon that you can use to create easy sharable video links from reddit to Discord with sound 🔊(or other apps) with a preview and ability to play embedded.